KiritoKazut0/KiritoKazut0/README.md

 <tr border="none">
 <td width="50%" align="left">

-- 🔭 I am currently a sixth-quarter student in the Software area.
+- 🔭 I am currently a sixth-quarter student in Software.
 - 🌱 I am learning `Vue` And `Docker`.
 - 👯 I would like to collaborate on both backend and frontend projects.
 - 🤔 I am looking for opportunities to contribute to open source projects and improve my practical skills.